elos/documentation/guide/3 - Access Control.md

 ### Actions

 Every mutation of data is taken on behalf of either the system or a user.
 Generally speaking, the system can do whatever it wants.
 We obviously will establish formal rules to be reasonable.
-But otherwise, actions are on behalf of the user.
+But otherwise, actions are taken on behalf of the user.
 There are four actions that a user can take: create a record, read a record, write a record and delete a record.

+#### Creating

+A user can create any record of any kind k, *except* for another user.
+Another way of stating this rule is that a user can create any ownable record.
+Every record in the system is ownable except for a user record.

+#### Reading

+A user can read their own record, and the records which they own.
+Additionally a user can read any records which are enumerated in the contexts of any groups which access level > 0 of which the user is a a 'grantee'.

+Another way of stating this is that if a user is 'authorized' to read or write to a record, they may read or write.
+Sounds tautological but it is this is the nature of proofs by definition.

+#### Writing

+A user can write their own record, and the records which they own.
+Additionally a user can write to any records which are enumerated in the contexts of any groups with access level > 1 of which the user is a 'grantee.'

+As with reading, they can write if authorized by definition of the groups they are a part of.

+#### Deleting

+A user can only delete records which they own.